Pakistan's Christians, like other religious minorities in the country, have been the target of escalating attacks in recent years.

 Some of the violence is directly related to the American-led war in Afghanistan, so it has an expressly political motive.

-Months after the US-led coalition attacked Afghanistan in late 2001, a grenade attack on a chapel inside a Christian mission hospital Taxila city killed four people.
+Months after the US-led coalition attacked Afghanistan in late 2001, a grenade attack on a chapel inside a Christian mission hospital in Taxila city killed four people.

 A couple of months later, gunmen executed six workers of a Christian charity in their Karachi office.
 These incidents, although isolated, have continued through the years.